 People are wary about purchasing items from unknown entities.
 This is especially true for business-to-business (B2B) sales.
 To attract new customers, you need to establish trust, which requires credibility.

 If visitors do not trust the source, they do not trust the content.
-Consumers are less likely to complete purchases or sign up to your email mailing list.
+Consumers are less likely to complete purchases or sign up for your email mailing list.

 A UX audit with website usability testing determines the level of trust that users experience when navigating your site.
 Some of the website usability guidelines related to credibility include:

 - Double-checking content for grammar errors

 - Using third-party testimonials

 - Featuring press features and awards